Kundapura

 Main article: Economy of Kundapura

-The traditional pillars of the economy are fishing — centred on the harbour at Gangolli — and agriculture, principally rice, coconut, areca nut and cashew.
-Beedi-rolling was historically a major source of household income.
-Today, large numbers of families also depend on remittances sent home by workers in the Persian Gulf, a pattern shared across coastal Karnataka.
+The pillars of the economy are fishing, centred on the harbour at Gangolli, and agriculture: paddy, coconut, areca nut and cashew.
+Food processing, small trade, beedi-rolling and, increasingly, tourism supplement these.
+Large numbers of families also depend on remittances from workers in the Persian Gulf, a pattern shared across coastal Karnataka.

 Places of interest